5 Days

 By Road:

 Manali is well-connected to several cities in northern India through a network of roads.
 Regular bus services are available from cities like Delhi, Chandigarh, Shimla, and Dharamshala.
 The journey to Manali by road offers picturesque views of the mountains and valleys.
-You can also opt to drive to Manali in your own vehicle or hire a taxi for a more convenient and flexible travel experience.
+You can also opt to drive to Manali in your vehicle or hire a taxi for a more convenient and flexible travel experience.

 The distance between Delhi and Manali is around 550 km.
 The distance between Chandigarh and Manali is 310 km.
 You can either take a direct bus from Delhi to Manali or reach Chandigarh from Delhi and then take a bus from Chandigarh to Manali.
 There is a flight of buses that runs between these cities and Manali.
 From Delhi, it takes around 14 hours to reach Manali by bus.
 It takes around 8 hours to reach Manali from Chandigarh by bus.